Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Covariance vector bundle

 \subsection{Covariance function of Riemannian functional data}

 In addition to the Fr\'echet mean function, the covariance structure of Riemannian functional data is essential for downstream analysis, for instance, functional principal component analysis.
-In \cite{Lin2019} the covariance structure is modeled by the covariance operator of $\Log_{\mu(\cdot)}X(\cdot)$ from the random element perspective \citep[Chapter 7,][]{Hsing2015} and also by the covariance function of $\Log_{\mu(\cdot)}X(\cdot)$ with respect to a frame\footnote{Recall that a frame specifies a basis for each tangent space.}.
-The covariance operator is not computationally friendly to sparse data while the frame-dependent covariance function is not compatible with most smoothing methods; see Remark \ref{rem:attempt:2} for details.
+In \cite{Lin2019} the covariance structure is modeled by the covariance operator of $\Log_{\mu(\cdot)}X(\cdot)$ from the random element perspective \citep[Chapter 7,][]{Hsing2015} and also by the covariance function of $\Log_{\mu(\cdot)}X(\cdot)$ with respect to a frame\footnote{See Section \ref{sec:rm} in the online supplementary material for a precise definition.}.
+The covariance operator is not computationally friendly to sparse data, while the frame-dependent covariance function is not compatible with most smoothing methods; see Section~\ref{sec:invariance} of the supplement for more details.

 To develop a frame-independent intrinsic concept of the covariance function from the perspective of stochastic processes, we first revisit the covariance between two centered random vectors $U$ and $V$.
 When they are in a common Euclidean space, it is classically defined as the matrix $\expect (UV^\top)$.
 When $U$ and $V$ are in different general inner product spaces $\mathbb{U}$ and $\mathbb{V}$, a matrix representation of the covariance is definable if one picks an orthonormal basis for each of $\mathbb{U}$ and $\mathbb{V}$.
 To eliminate the dependence on the orthonormal bases, we take an operator perspective to treat the covariance $C$ of $U$ and $V$ as a linear operator between $\mathbb U$ and $\mathbb V$ characterized by